 The link between life and breath has always been clear, but it took modern science to reveal the mechanics at the cellular level.
-Food and water feed our cells, but they need oxygen to break it down.
+Our cells are nourished by food and water but they need oxygen to break them down.
 Cells also excrete another gas, carbon dioxide, as waste.
 The body’s circulation of these gases is called respiration.
-If respiration is compromised, cells get weak, sluggish, and may die prematurely.
+If respiration is compromised, cells get weak, sluggish, and die prematurely.

 Lungs are the organs best associated with respiration, but the process is crucial for all our cells.
-The better our cells can breathe, the healthier our whole body.
+The better our cells can breathe, the healthier our entire body.

 According to Dr. David Beuther, a pulmonologist at National Jewish Health, lung diseases typically target one of these two functions.
-Asthma, for example, is a bellows problem: airways become tight and inflamed, making it harder to inhale or exhale.
-Emphysema, a condition marked by scar tissue in the lungs, destroys alveoli.
+Asthma, for example, is a bellows problem: Airways become tight and inflamed, making it harder to inhale or exhale.
+In contrast, emphysema, a condition marked by scar tissue in the lungs, destroys alveoli.

 “You actually get destruction of the air sacs, so your tennis court gets smaller and smaller in size,” Beuther said.